Why bass eat topwater in the heat

 Tackle notes

 Use a slightly slower rod for walking baits so the lure works freely.
 For frogs, use heavy braid and a stout rod to swing fish out of cover.
 Always pause before setting the hook on a topwater blow-up — bass often miss on the first strike and come back.
+The weather pillar guide covers how wind and pressure adjust the topwater window.

 Plug your sky, wind, and water temp into LureLogic — the engine flags low-light shallow conditions as a topwater pattern and surfaces the right baits.